-Update your members with upcoming meetings and events while keeping them engaged with questions and surveys to collect feedback.
+Update your members with upcoming meetings and events while keeping them engaged with polls and surveys to collect feedback.
 Being present on these platforms also helps potential members preview membership, understand your association’s mission, and see the kind of work you’re doing.

 2. Invite potential members to events

-To attract those who had been considering membership but either were not ready to commit yet or were deterred by the fees, waive application fees for a certain window of time.
-Announce this offer in your newsletter and on social media.
-Your potential members might see more value in joining during this time because of the slight price break.
-You’ll additionally want to make sure your membership fees are competitive with other associations’, so as not to deter interested prospects.
+To attract those who had been considering membership but either were not ready to commit or were deterred by the fees, waive application fees for a limited time.
+Or offer additional perks with an expiration date.